Citation, DOI, disclosures and article data

 The diagnosis should be made on the basis of two features:

-- temporoparietal cortical atrophy
+temporoparietal cortical atrophy

 Mesial temporal lobe atrophy can be assessed directly or indirectly.
 Direct assessment is of hippocampal or parahippocampal volume loss while indirect assessment relies on an enlargement of the parahippocampal fissures.
 The former is more sensitive and specific but ideally, requires actual volumetric calculations rather than 'eyeballing' the scan 3.

-Brain volume measurements, assessed with segmentation, demonstrate that patients with Alzheimer disease have accelerated rates of brain volume loss, typically around twice normal (1% vs. ~0.5% per year) 7.
-This is even more marked in the hippocampi, with affected individuals exhibiting three times the volume loss per year (~4.5% vs. ~1.5% per year) 7.
+Brain volume measurements, assessed with segmentation, demonstrate that patients with Alzheimer disease have accelerated rates of brain volume loss, typically around twice normal (1% vs ~0.5% per year) 7.
+This is even more marked in the hippocampi, with affected individuals exhibiting three times the volume loss per year (~4.5% vs ~1.5% per year) 7.

-11C-Pittsburgh compound B, as well as newer compounds such as 18F-florbetapir, 18F-flutemetamol, and 18F- florbetaben, are PET tracers that bind preferentially to beta-amyloid fibrils and thus may be able to improve the specificity of antemortem diagnosis 8-9, although there is considerable overlap with normal controls 2,7.
-With increased cerebral amyloid-β (Aβ) deposition, increased activity is demonstrated in the cortex 7.
+With increased cerebral amyloid-β (Aβ) deposition, increased activity is demonstrated in the cortex with loss of the normal grey matter-white matter differentiation seen in controls 7,19.
 It is particularly useful in excluding Alzheimer disease as the cause of dementia, as a negative amyloid PET scan renders the diagnosis unlikely 7.
+In contrast, 20-25% of cognitively healthy individuals demonstrate amyloid deposition 19.